DarkHawk727/Themis/README.md

 - Making HTTP requests to our internal API.

 ## 🤔 What's next for Themis
 In the future, we would like to improve the user experience and work on increasing the performance of the model so it takes less time in summarising the articles.
-We may also add more metrics for the users to analyse our summary and gain more insights.Adding a way for us to fact check claims would aid in filtering out false claims.
+We may also add more metrics for the users to analyse our summary and gain more insights.
+Adding a way for us to fact check claims would aid in filtering out false claims.
 We would also like to add animations and illustrations to the app to improve the overall experience for our users.

 ## 🙇‍♂️ Aknowledgements
 We would like to thank TeenHacks, Google, HuggingFace,